saturnism/spring-on-gcp-gitbook/app-dev/cloud-services/cache/memorystore-redis.md

 ### Cacheable

-Once you configured the Spring Boot with Redis and enabled caching, you can use the `@Cacheable` annotation to cache return values.
+Once you have configured the Spring Boot with Redis and enabled caching, you can use the `@Cacheable` annotation to cache return values.

 ```java
 @Service